fubinf/sedrila/docs/maintainer.md

 non-2xx/3xx status codes (e.g., 403), you must explicitly declare this with a `LINK_CHECK` comment.
 The checker will still make the request to verify the actual status code.

-#### CI/CD Integration

-Link checking is now used for Github Actions

-### Protocol Comparison and Program Testing
+## 3. Program Testing: `--check-programs`

-- Option `--check-programs [program_file]` tests exemplary programs from `itree.zip` against their corresponding protocol files.
+Option `--check-programs [program_file]` tests exemplary programs from `itree.zip` against their corresponding protocol files.
 Without an argument, it tests all programs.
 With a file argument, it tests only that specific file.

 **How it works:**
 - **Automatic test pair discovery**: Scans `itree.zip` for program files and finds corresponding `.prot` files in `altdir/ch/`